 A mature procurement department will have excellent internal customer relationships and communication, with procurement staff who fully understand the supply market and future trends.
 To achieve this, procurement staff normally specialise in particular categories and this forms the basis of the widely used term ‘category management’.
 Procurement professionals who have a detailed knowledge of the supply market will work closely with their key internal departments to fully understand their current and future procurement requirements and then develop the most appropriate procurement strategies / approaches to deliver the best outcome for the institution.

 The University of Cumbria, for example, worked hard to develop stronger ties with its senior management team; this led to increased buy-in to professional procurement right across the organisation.
 Stronger internal relationships enabled the procurement team to improve their customer relationships and reap the benefits of good category management.
-Cumbria saw their percentage savings increase from under 2% to over 14% between their two Procurement Maturity Assessments.
+Cumbria saw their percentage savings increase from under 2% to over 14% between their two procurement maturity assessments.

-Similarly, the University of Birmingham began the journey towards implementing more strategic procurement and established a board of key spending and academic directors, that have started to deliver coordinated procurements with have high-level endorsement.
+Similarly, the University of Birmingham began the journey towards implementing more strategic procurement and established a board of key spending and academic directors, that have started to deliver coordinated procurements which have high-level endorsement.
 They have started the journey to delivering even greater procurement efficiencies.

 Many other institutions are also starting to enjoy the efficiencies that proactive and more mature procurement can deliver.
 Cumbria evidenced a significant increase in procurement savings but more typically institutions have been reporting an increase in percentage savings of a few percent as they progress up the maturity scale.